hadil-sgh/PostCallTranscriptionAnalyser-/README.md

 - Ollama Python client
 - Ollama server with `llama3` model

 ---

+## 📄 License

+The project is licensed under the MIT License.
+See the LICENSE file for more details.

+---

 > Made with ❤️ for call center QA prototyping.